baolong281/jupyter-copilot/README.md

 ## TODO

 - There is no way to get authenticated with GitHub at the moment.
 I have no idea how the LSP server handles authentication, but it uses the same scheme as the Copilot.vim plugin which is why it works for me.
 This [stack overflow](https://stackoverflow.com/a/77659136) perfectly explains it and tells you exactly where to find the implementation of it.
 There should be a command in the command palette that when run, signs the user in through GitHub with the authentication code.
-This will require making a new UI element, and a new HTTP handler called `login` or something on the local python server.
+This will require making a new UI element, and a new HTTP handler called `login` or something on the local python server. #update Authentication happens by sending a Request to the LSP server with the message, "signInConfirm" "signInInitiate" "signInWithGithubToken" or "signOut".
+All the code to send these messages is there, this should be easy to do.

 - There is no logic to actually programatically invoke the completions yet.
 Ideally, but I think the easiest think to do currently would be to have it run after a keyword press "." "\_" "," etc... and after the user doesn't move for ~3ish seconds.
 - There should be a setting somewhere to deactivate the plugin.
 - The text does not actually show in the notebook yet, only in the console.
 Find a way to show the ghost text and have tab to put the text in.
-- I don't think Copilot generates multiple lines, and the way it does it is by constantly appending completions until the output is empty.
-Find some way to easily do this to get the full output.

 ### Packaging the extension